Ternary Compression for Communication-Efficient Federated Learning: Background and Methods

 \subsection{Quantization}

 Quantization improves energy and space efficiency of deep networks by reducing the number of bits per weight \cite{zhou2016dorefa}.
 This is done by mapping the parameters in a continuous space to a quantization discrete space, which can greatly reduce model redundancy and save memory overhead.
-It has been shown that the ternary weight network (TWN for short) \cite{li2016ternary} is able to reduce the Euclidean distance between the quantization parameters and $\theta^t$ (consisting of -1, +1 and 0) and the full-precision parameters $\theta$ by a scaling factor $\alpha$ compared with binary networks \cite{Courbariaux2015BinaryConnect}, thus making the accuracy of the quantization network close to the full-precision network:

-where $F$ represents the cost function of this optimization problem; $\alpha^*$ and $\theta^{t*}$ are optimal solution to $F$, with $\theta\approx\alpha^*\theta^{t*}$.
-Li et al. \cite{li2016ternary} introduce an approximated optimal solution with a threshold-based function to quantify all layers of the deep neural network model:
+For example, the weights of a full-precision model are compressed into 0 and 1 in \cite{Courbariaux2015BinaryConnect}.
+However, the quantization of network weights may cause performance degeneration.
+To alleviate this problem, a ternary weight network (TWN for short) is proposed in \cite{li2016ternary}, which quantizes the full-precision weights $\theta$ into ternary $\theta^t$ (consisting of -1, 0, +1) and calculates a scaling factor $\alpha^*$ as follows: